Executive Team

 Headshot of Shireen Shakouri, woman with long dark hair and glasses against a green background

-Shireen Rose Shakouri is deputy director of Reproaction.
+Shireen Rose Shakouri is executive vice president and chief of staff of Reproaction.
 She is Iranian and Italian-American, and has a fire in her belly for reproductive justice work largely driven by a commitment to affirming the leadership of Earth-colored people, with direct action and direct service as her favored tools.
 This drive led her to building hard-hitting campaigns and managing special research projects at Reproaction before she was promoted to leadership in early 2021.
 Shireen is trained as an abortion doula and serves as a clinic escort at a local clinic.
-In her spare time, she is involved in various other local D.C activism projects, and she writes on issues of identity, feminism, and culture.
-You can follow her work and activism on Twitter @sheermean.
+In her spare time, she is involved in various other local D.C. activism projects, and she writes on issues of identity, feminism, and culture.
+You can follow her work and activism on X @sheermean.

 Stay Connected